sts10/splitter/readme.markdown

 }
 ```

+## Using the function in a non-trivial project

+I'm now using this V4 implementation in a tool called [Tidy](https://github.com/sts10/tidy).

 ## Contributions

 Do you have another way to perform the task described above that you think might be more efficient?
 Improvements to the existing functions?
 Feel free to create a pull request!